NightworkersLabs/games-system/smartend-p2e/README.md

 - `./build/avalanchego --network-id=local --staking-enabled=false --snow-sample-size=1 --snow-quorum-size=1 --public-ip=127.0.0.1`

 If you want to deploy
-- `pnpm deployDev --network local`
+- `pnpm deploy:dev --network local`
-- If you do not want to generate a default whitelisted address list, call `deployWLess` instead of `deployDev`
+- If you do not want to generate a default whitelisted address list, call `deployWLess` instead of `deploy:dev`

 If you want to unit test against local node
 - `pnpm test -- network local`